Lead Gen & CRM

 7. Enter the name of the desired pipeline in the Pipeline field.

-8. Enter the name of the stage that the opportunity is in originally in the Stage field.
+8. Enter the name of the stage the opportunity is originally in, in the Stage field.

-9. Select either of the following operators from the Comparison menu:
+9. Select either exactly or not equal from the Comparison menu:

 10. Select either of the following scheduling actions: